HACKit-Capstone/Holistic-Automated-Cybersecurity-Kit/README.md

 HACKit is a tool that automates the process of penetration testing.

-It is a tool which has access to exploit multiple bugs simultaneously or together.
+It is a tool which has access to exploit multiple bugs simultaneously or one by one.

 It aims to automate and streamline the penetration testing process, saving time and enhancing security.​